Use Case 01

 Example scrutiny scenario

 A large commercial property claim enters litigation 18 months after partial denial.
-Opposing counsel challenges the basis for causation assessment, authority to reduce settlement value and the policy wording relied upon at execution.
+Opposing counsel, regulators and reinsurers review the operational conditions surrounding causation assessment, settlement authority and escalation decisions.

 Continue exploring